-In yesterdays Blog post we spent some time thinking about Systems and Processes for your business that help you scale what you do without getting overwhelmed with new leads and customers….
-I thought I would take a small step back today and address one of the most common complaints I hear when working with business owners and entrepreneurs…
+In a recent blog post, we spent some time thinking about Systems and Processes for your business that help you scale what you do without getting overwhelmed with new leads and customers… I thought I would take a small step back today and address one of the most common complaints I hear when working with business owners and entrepreneurs…

 You have spent ages perfecting and building your website and you are finally ready to start collecting leads and taking orders, but where are all the customers you thought would be knocking on your virtual door?
 Perhaps they have gotten lost?
 Or is it that they would be on their way to you….if only they knew you existed!

 If you are not clued up on Search Engine Optimization, then it's likely to be the latter.